Room by Room: How to Pick the Best Heater for Your Space

 It’s the room where you and your family gather to bond, chat, and catch up on your favorite television shows.
 The heater for this space needs to be tall enough to direct heat to seated height, and quiet enough to hear your favorite movie.
 Pedestal heaters are perfect for these family spaces.
 The height of a Pedestal Heater keeps the heat elevated to sitting level, keeping your whole body warm.
 Elevated heat rises over obstacles like coffee tables, spreading warmth throughout the room.
 If the room has a tall ceiling or wide space, a whole Room Heater, built for even heat distribution can keep an entire room feeling cozy.
 Because these are high-traffic areas, you may want to look for something that has space-saving qualities like a ceramic tower heater.
 A cyclonic heater can be placed right up next to the wall, which can keep it out of foot-traffic pathways.
 (This also prevents safety hazards by keeping the heater cord close to the wall plug and out of the way.)

 Noise is also an important consideration for portable heaters.
-These are rooms where there’s a lot of activity, binge watching, and lively entertaining, so you’re going to want something that’s quiet.
-While ceramic heaters tend to be very quiet, a Silent Room Heater is a low-profile baseboard-style heater that does not use fans to circulate heat, and is going to be totally silent.
+These are rooms where there’s a lot of activity, binge-watching, and lively entertaining, so you’re going to want something that’s quiet.
+While ceramic heaters tend to be very quiet, a Silent Room Heater is a low-profile baseboard-style heater that does not use fans to circulate heat and is going to be totally silent.
 Color and style are also important factors in choosing portable heaters for a living room or family room.
 Check out a stylish Designer Series Heater or a modern Bladeless Heater to find a match to your existing décor style.

 It’s the heart of the home.
 Kitchens may be warm when cooking, but cool down quickly when it’s time to actually enjoy the meal.
-A heater for the kitchen needs to be stylish enough to suit your décor, but also small enough for the space.
-Try a space efficient heater, such as the sleek Digital Ceramic Tower Heater with Remote Control, or one that sits comfortably on the tabletop or countertop.
+A heater for the kitchen needs to be stylish enough to suit your décor, but also small enough for space.
+Try a space-efficient heater, such as the sleek Digital Ceramic Tower Heater with Remote Control, or one that sits comfortably on the tabletop or countertop.
 Noise is also a factor to consider with a kitchen heater.
 No one wants to shout over the noise of the heater to talk during a meal.
 Try a Bladeless Heater, which is ideal for quiet conversation, or opt for a remote-controlled device like the Digital Ceramic Space Heater with Remote – Model CT22840 or the Full-Circle Warmth Ceramic Heater to quickly and easily turn the heater to a lower setting or off when chatting or when turning up the heat on the stove.

 Space considerations and energy savings top the list of desirable features for electric heaters in a home office.
 These tend to be smaller rooms, so a space-saving unit is essential.
 Portable heaters in home offices are also bound to get a lot of use, so choosing an energy-efficient model will help your energy budget.
 A personal-sized heater, such as the My Heat® model in a stylish black, white, purple, or blue, fits right on your desk and uses a lower wattage to save on energy.
 A smaller tower heater or a compact heater are also good choices for a home office.

 Set the mood for relaxation.
+The right temperature is crucial for that.
 The bedroom needs a heater that is chic but powerful, functional but space-conscious, and quiet so you can relax and enjoy your bedroom sanctuary.
 The Ultra Ceramic Fireplace Heater looks like a roaring fire and adds instant ambiance and soft lighting to your sleeping space.
-The Electronic 34″ Ceramic Tower Heater with Logic Center Remote Control offers multiple quiet heat settings and a programmable thermostat to make sure the room stays the perfect temperature.
+The Electronic 34″ Ceramic Tower Heater with Logic Center Remote Control offers multiple quiet heat settings and a programmable thermostat to make sure the room stays at the perfect temperature.
 Any remote-controlled heater is great for the bedroom; stay under the covers and simply use the remote to turn off the heater before falling asleep.
 A bedroom heater should also be designed so that the heat is elevated and directed toward the bed, not the floor.
 A tabletop heater atop a dresser is also a good choice.
 If you’re someone who sometimes runs cold and sometimes runs hot, or if you don’t have much storage space for a space heater and a tower fan, then the All Season Comfort Control Tower Fan & Heater in One is an excellent choice.
 It’s both a powerful tower heater and fan and comes with a remote, too.

 Garage or Work Area